Birmingham Handsworth (UK Parliament constituency): Boundaries

 1885–1918: The Sessional Divisions of Rushall Tipton, Wednesbury, and West Bromwich, and the Municipal Borough of Walsall.
 The constituency was created, as a county constituency, for the 1885 general election when it was the Handsworth division of Staffordshire.
 In 1885 the area was to the north of the parliamentary borough of Birmingham and was the south-eastern county division of Staffordshire.
 Birmingham, which from 1889 was a county borough, with city status, was mostly located in the geographic county of Warwickshire, but gradually expanded into adjacent areas of Staffordshire and Worcestershire.

 The constituency bordered to the west West Bromwich, Wednesbury and Walsall; to the north Lichfield; to the east Tamworth and to the south Birmingham West and Birmingham North.

 1918–1955: The County Borough of Birmingham wards of Handsworth, Sandwell, and Soho.
 By 1918 the Handsworth area had been incorporated within the growing city of Birmingham.
 For the 1918 general election it became a borough constituency as Birmingham Handsworth.

 1955–1974: The County Borough of Birmingham wards of Handsworth, Lozells, and Sandwell.
 Lozells ward was formerly in Birmingham Aston.
 Soho ward became part of Birmingham All Saints.

 1974–1983: The County Borough of Birmingham wards of Aston, Handsworth, and Sandwell.

 The constituency disappeared at the 1983 general election.
 Sandwell ward became 32.9% of Birmingham Ladywood, Handsworth ward became 24.8% of Birmingham Perry Barr and Aston ward became 11.9% of Birmingham Small Heath.

+History

+In 1966, 12.1% of the constiuency were born in the New Commonwealth.
+In 1971, 27.1% of the constiuency were non-White.